wrench-project/eduwrench/web/_pedagogic_modules/workflow_fundamentals.md

   <div markdown="1" class="ui segment content">

 In total, there are 9 tasks so the original computer will spend 90 seconds computing.
-The input file to the first task is read once, which takes 5 seconds.
+The input file to the first task is read once, which takes 4 seconds.
-Each of the other 12 files is written once and read once, which takes 12 * (5 + 5) = 120 seconds.
+Each of the other 12 files is written once and read once, which takes 12 * (4 + 4) = 96 seconds.
+This is a total of 100 seconds of I/O.

-Overall, the execution spends 90 seconds computing and 125 seconds doing file I/O. I should double the disk bandwidth!
+Overall, the execution spends 90 seconds computing and 100 seconds doing file I/O. I should double the disk bandwidth!

-This is not a good parallel efficiency (50%).
-The fact that some levels of the workflow has a single task really hurts the speedup because while that task executes two cores are left idle.

   </div>
 </div>